balima78/these-R-nice/README.md

 - [ggbiplot](https://github.com/vqv/ggbiplot) - An implementation of the biplot using {ggplot2}.
 The package provides two functions: `ggscreeplot()` and `ggbiplot()`. {ggbiplot} aims to be a drop-in replacement for the built-in R function `biplot.princomp()` with extended functionality for labeling groups, drawing a correlation circle, and adding Normal probability ellipsoids.

--[ggside](https://github.com/jtlandis/ggside) - this package expands on the ggplot2 and  allows the user to add graphical information about main panel’s axis with a boxplot or a density distribution.
+- [ggside](https://github.com/jtlandis/ggside) - this package expands on the ggplot2 and  allows the user to add graphical information about main panel’s axis with a boxplot or a density distribution.

 - [patchwork](https://patchwork.data-imaginist.com/) - he goal of {patchwork} is to make it ridiculously simple to combine separate ggplots into the same graphic.

 - [gridExtra](https://www.r-bloggers.com/2011/04/extra-extra-get-your-gridextra/) - Arranging multiple plots on a page.[Basic examples](https://cran.r-project.org/web/packages/egg/vignettes/Ecosystem.html) and [more](https://www.r-graph-gallery.com/261-multiple-graphs-on-same-page.html).

+- [{ggiraph} makes ‘ggplot’ graphics interactive.](https://github.com/davidgohel/ggiraph) - {ggiraph} is a tool that allows you to create dynamic ggplot graphs.
+This allows you to add tooltips, hover effects and JavaScript actions to the graphics.
+The package also allows the selection of graphical elements when used in shiny applications.

 #### Mapas :world_map: